Wilbur Downs: Career

 Downs kept close contact with William Beebe who, at the time, was the director of the New York Zoological Society's Tropical Research Centre at Simla in Trinidad and helped coordinate the activities of both organisations and sharing resources.
 He had a real interest in and supported research in many fields including entomology, ornithology, mammalogy, archaeology, epidemiology, and ecology.

 In 1961 he became associate director of the Medical and Natural Sciences Division in charge of the Rockefeller Foundation's arbovirus programme.
 From 1963 to 1971 he became director of the Yale Arbovirus Research Unit and professor of epidemiology.
 In 1969 he worked on isolating the Lassa fever virus with Jordi Casals-Ariet and Sonja Buckley.
 He resigned from the Rockefeller Foundation in 1971 but continued at Yale as a lecturer.
 In 1973 he was appointed clinical professor of epidemiology.
 The Downs Fellowship at Yale continues his legacy by sponsoring student research in global health.
 Over 600 students have participated in its 50 year history.

 He was the author or co-author of over 150 scientific articles and published a landmark reference work with Max Theiler, The Arthropod-Borne Viruses of Vertebrates in 1973.
+In 1984 he was awarded the Walter Reed Medal from the American Society of Tropical Medicine and Hygiene.

 Private life

 Downs was an avid reader with a huge private library including works in Spanish, French, German and Russian.
 He had a large collection of tropical orchids and performed a number of hybridization experiments.
 A hybrid genus of orchids, Downsara, was named after him.
 He was a keen fisherman and expert marksman (once a member of the National Rifle Team of Trinidad & Tobago), an accomplished photographer, stamp collector, guitarist and bookbinder.
 Downs was preceded in death by his first wife Helen Hartley Geer Downs, called "Babbie" by her friends, and by their youngest daughter Martha.
-He was survived by his second wife Dorothy Gardner Downs Downs and their two sons and four daughters.
+He was survived by his second wife Dorothy Gardner Downs and their two sons and four daughters.
 Downs' grandson Greg Downs is an author and historian.